fldigi | Linux | FT-991(A)

 You can set frequencies and modes for easy recall by clicking on the 'open list' icon.
 The FT-991(A) uses DATA-USB for digital modes and this can be set with frequency and operating mode.
 The easiest way to set-up the list is to edit the frequencies2.txt file found in the .fldigi directory.
 If it does not exist, you can create one with a text editor.

-Here is my frequency2.txt list containing the DATA-USB settings and frequencies for IARU Region 1 data-modes.
-Feel free to copy and adjust as required.
+Here is my frequency2.txt file containing the DATA-USB settings and frequencies for IARU Region 1 data-modes.
+Feel free to download and adjust as required.

 # rfcarrier rig_mode carrier mode